ForlinxEmbedded/ForlinxEmbedded.github.io/platform/rockchip/ok3572-c/OK3572-C_Linux_6_12_58_User_Manual.md

 + root@ok3572-buildroot: Indicates the username is root and the hostname is ok3572-buildroot, meaning the operation is performed on the development board using the root account;
 + //: Denotes explanatory notes about commands or printed information; no input required;
-+ lsmod: Displayed with gray background and blue text, indicating commands that need to be manually entered;
++ <font style="color:#0000FF;"><font style="color:blue;background-color:#e5e5e5;">lsmod</font></font>: Displayed with gray background and blue text, indicating commands that need to be manually entered;
-+ moal 876544 0: Text with gray background and black font represents the output after entering the command.
++ **moal 876544 0:** Text with gray background and black font represents the output after entering the command.
 Bolded text indicates key information, showing in this case that the module driver has been loaded.

 ## Application Scope